raspberrypi/documentation/remote-access/samba.md

 ## Samba/CIFS

-Samba is a re-implementation of the SMB/CIFS networking protocol, which is used by Wi ndows devices to providing shared access to files, printers, and serial ports etc. There is a comprehensive [Wikipedia page](https://en.wikipedia.org/wiki/Samba_(software)) for Samba.
+Samba is a implementation of the SMB/CIFS networking protocol which is used by Windows devices to providing shared access to files, printers, and serial ports etc. There is a comprehensive [Wikipedia page](https://en.wikipedia.org/wiki/Samba_(software)) which describes Samba and its capabilities.

-This page will explain how to 'mount' a shared folder on a Windows device so it appears on your Raspberry Pi, or to share a folder on your Raspberry Pi so it can be accessed by a Windows Client.
+This page will explain how to use a subset of the Samba system to 'mount' a shared folder on a Windows device so it appears on your Raspberry Pi, or to share a folder on your Raspberry Pi so it can be accessed by a Windows Client.

 ### Installing CIFS/Samba support